jerryhgladinet/docs/host_centrestack/source/chapter03.rst

     SINGLE SIGN ON

-It is recommended to setup tenant specific ``custom URL`` before setup Single Sign-On since this is a tenant-specific Single Sign-On setting.
+It is recommended to setup tenant specific ``custom URL`` before setting up the Single Sign-On since this is a tenant-specific Single Sign-On setting.

 .. figure:: _static/image_s3_1_16.png